devsyrem/Solana-Forensic-Toolkit/README.md

 ## Contributing

-We welcome contributions to SolFlow!
+We welcome contributions to Solana Forensic Toolkit!
 To contribute:

 1. Fork the repository
 2. Create a feature branch